linkedin/rest.li/guide_restli_server.md

 latter precludes the Rest.li framework from performing any projection while the former forces the Rest.li framework to perform the projection.

-Additional details are described in [How to use projections in Java](How-to-use-projections-in-Java)
+Additional details are described in [How to Use Projections in Java](/rest.li/How-to-use-projections-in-Java)

 <a id="wiki-Pagination"></a>